Wilhelm Röntgen: Discovery of X-rays

 At one point, while he was investigating the ability of various materials to stop the rays, Röntgen brought a small piece of lead into position while a discharge was occurring.
 Röntgen thus saw the first radiographic image: his own flickering ghostly skeleton on the barium platinocyanide screen.

-About six weeks after his discovery, he took a picture—a radiograph—using X-rays of his wife Anna Bertha's hand.
-When she saw her skeleton she exclaimed "I have seen my death!"
+About six weeks after his discovery, Röntgen took a picture (a radiograph) using X-rays of his wife Anna Bertha's hand.
+When she saw her skeleton, she exclaimed "I have seen my death!"
 He later took a better picture of his friend Albert von Kölliker's hand at a public lecture.

-Röntgen's original paper, Ueber eine neue Art von Strahlen (On a new kind of rays), was published on 28 December 1895.
+Röntgen's original paper, Ueber eine neue Art von Strahlen (On a New Kind of Rays), was published on 28 December 1895.
 On 5 January 1896, an Austrian newspaper reported his discovery of a new type of radiation.
-He was awarded an honorary M.D. from the University of Wuerzburg after his discovery.
+He was awarded an honorary M.D. from the University of Würzburg after his discovery.
 He also received the Rumford Medal of the Royal Society in 1896, jointly with Philipp Lenard, who had already shown that a portion of the cathode rays could pass through a thin film of a metal such as aluminium.
 He published a total of three papers on X-rays between 1895 and 1897.

 Röntgen's analysis and publications stirred enormous excitement among physicists.
 It led Henri Becquerel to look for connections with phosphorescence, leading to his discovery of spontaneous radioactivity in 1896.
 Marie and Pierre Curie were also taken by the X-ray work but upon hearing of Becquerel findings they returned to isolating and identifying radioactive isotopes leading to the recognition that the radiation was generated at the atomic level.

-In 1901, Röntgen was awarded the inaugural Nobel Prize in Physics "in recognition of the extraordinary services he has rendered by the discovery of the remarkable rays subsequently named after him."
+Röntgen was awarded the 1901 Nobel Prize in Physics "in recognition of the extraordinary services he has rendered by the discovery of the remarkable rays subsequently named after him."
 Shy in public speaking, he declined to give a Nobel lecture.
-He donated the prize money to research at the University of Wuerzburg.
 Like Marie and Pierre Curie, he refused to take out patents related to his discovery of X-rays, as he wanted society as a whole to benefit from practical applications of the phenomenon.